spatialos/online-services/docs/content/services-packages/analytics-pipeline/deploy.md

 # Analytics Pipeline: deploy
 <%(TOC)%>

-_If you have already deployed any other Online Service (such as the Gateway or Deployment Pool), you have already enabled the Analytics Pipeline, which means you can skip to [Usage]({{urlRoot}}/content/services-packages/analytics-pipeline/usage)_
+<%(Callout type="info" message="If you have already deployed any other Online Service (such as the Gateway or Deployment Pool), you have already enabled the Analytics Pipeline, which means you can skip to the [usage]({{urlRoot}}/content/services-packages/analytics-pipeline/usage) section.")%>

 ## Prerequisites

 Set up everything listed on the [Setup]({{urlRoot}}/content/get-started/setup) page, except for .NET Core (under [Third-party tools]({{urlRoot}}/content/get-started/setup#third-party-tools)) which is not required for this section.
-It might be sensible to create a separate Google project just for analytics, with relaxed permission settings for easy data access.
+It might be sensible to create a separate Google cloud project just for analytics, with relaxed permission settings for easy data access.

 ## Step 1 - Create your infrastructure